Proton-8/REACT_PORTFOLIO/README.md

 ## Description

-This app will present my latest Portfolio using REACT
+This app will present my latest Portfolio on a single page using REACT